wufoo/docs/source/index.md

 toc_footers:
   - <a href='http://www.wufoo.com'>Wufoo</a>
-  - <a href='http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/Wufoo-REST-API-V3'>See our old docs</a>
+  - <a href='http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/Wufoo-REST-API-V3'>Our other API docs</a>
   - <a href='http://github.com/tripit/slate'>Powered by Slate</a>

 includes: